percona/pmm/docs/faq.md

         You will not see the logs using this method.

 Refresh The Home page in 2-5 min and you should see that PMM was updated.

+## What are my login credentials when I try to connect to a Prometheus Exporter?

+PMM protects an exporter's output from unauthorized access by adding an authorization layer.
+To access an exporter you can use "`pmm`" as a user name and the Agent ID as a password.
+You can find the Agent ID corresponding to a given exporter by running `pmm-admin list`.